-Our curriculum is designed to reach our vision: to empower every child to have the knowledge and skills to participate, contribute and achieve in modern Britain and the wider world’.
+Our curriculum is designed to reach our vision: to empower every child to have the knowledge and skills to achieve in modern Britain and the wider world’.

 The curriculum is all the planned activities that we as a school organise in order to promote learning, personal growth and development.
 It includes, not only the formal requirements of the 2014 National Curriculum for Key Stages 1 and 2 and the Early Years framework in Reception, but also the range of extra-curricular activities that the school organises in order to underpin learning and enrich the experiences of our children.
 To participate and contribute to society in the modern world, a range of skills are required.
 This includes many aspects that may not be explicitly covered by the curriculum such as ability to follow rules and to display good manners.